Storage

 PCIe 5.0 x4 slot required — Z690/X670 or newer boards only, older systems won't see the gains

-1TB capacity may feel tight for large game libraries; 2TB jumps to $299
+1TB capacity may feel tight for large game libraries; 2TB runs roughly $440–$499 at current NAND shortage pricing

 Check Price on Amazon

 The SN8100 is the drive that makes Gen5 make sense at consumer prices.
-Western Digital (now under the SanDisk brand) paired Silicon Motion’s SM2508 controller with Kioxia’s BiCS8 218-layer TLC NAND, and the combination produces a drive that reads at 14,900 MB/s while drawing only 6.2W — dramatically lower than the Phison E26-based T705’s peak power draw.
-Tom’s Hardware called it “the fastest all-around drive out there” in their 2026 SSD roundup.
+Western Digital (now under the SanDisk brand) paired Silicon Motion’s SM2508 controller with Kioxia’s BiCS8 218-layer TLC NAND, and the result is a drive that reads at 14,900 MB/s while drawing only 6.2W — dramatically lower than the Phison E26-based T705’s peak power draw.
+Tom’s Hardware called it “the fastest all-around drive out there” in their SSD roundup.

 Samsung 9100 PRO 1TB NVMe SSD